-- Balance sheets and income statements for the parent company and for the group were adopted. - A dividend to shareholders of SEK 9.75 per share was approved. - The board members and the CEO were discharged from liability for the 2014/2015 financial year. - The number of board members elected by the meeting to serve until the next AGM was set at eight, with no deputies. - The following ordinary board members were re-elected: Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Melker Schörling, Christian Sievert and Niklas Zennström.
-Stina Bergfors and Erica Wiking Häger were elected as new board members.
-Lottie Knutson and Sussi Kvart did not stand for re-election.
-Stefan Persson was re-elected as chairman of the board. - The AGM approved the proposal from the nomination committee that the board fees be increased by SEK 250,000 to a total of SEK 6,075,000.
-The board fees are to be distributed as follows: chairman of the board SEK 1,625,000; members elected by the AGM SEK 575,000; members of the auditing committee an extra SEK 125,000; and the chairman of the auditing committee an extra SEK 175,000. - The proposed principles for the nomination committee were approved and members of the nomination committee were elected. - The proposed guidelines for remuneration to senior executives were approved. - The proposed amendments to the articles of association were adopted.
+- The board members and the CEO were discharged from liability for the 2015/2016 financial year. - The number of board members elected by the meeting to serve until the next AGM was set at seven, with no deputies. - The following ordinary board members were re-elected: Stina Bergfors, Anders Dahlvig, Lena Patriksson Keller, Stefan Persson, Christian Sievert, Erica Wiking Häger and Niklas Zennström.
+Melker Schörling did not stand for re-election.
+Stefan Persson was re-elected as chairman of the board. - The AGM approved the proposal from the nomination committee, based on the number of board members, that the total board fees of SEK 5,775,000 were to be distributed as follows: chairman of the board SEK 1,675,000; board members elected by the AGM SEK 600,000; members of the auditing committee an extra SEK 150,000; and the chairman of the auditing committee an extra SEK 200,000. - The proposed principles for the nomination committee were approved and members of the nomination committee were elected. - The proposed guidelines for remuneration to senior executives were approved.